-Very carefully open the foil at the 1-inch side a little and slip one of the

-    1-inch skewers in there wrapping the foil back.
-Taking the 2 1/4 inch skewer do

-    the same to the next part of foil.
-Then do the same to the last 1 inch skewers.
+Very carefully open the foil at the 1-inch side a little and slip one of the 1-inch skewers, wrapping the foil back.
+Taking the 2 1/4 inch skewer, do the same to the next part of foil.
+Then do the same to the last 1-inch skewers.

-    In order to secure properly and so you can actually use it as a handle.
-Duck

-    tape the whole thing accordingly.
+In order to secure properly and so, you can actually use it as a handle.
+Duct tape the whole thing accordingly.

-    Very carefully add more duck tape to the end of the dowel that is inside of the

-    paper towel roll so you can't just pull it out.
+Very carefully add more duct tape to the end of the dowel that is inside the paper towel roll, so you can't just pull it out.

-    With the ribbon spool, tape an end of yellow yarn to where the ribbon would be

-    on the ribbon spool.
+With the ribbon spool, tape an end of yellow yarn to where the ribbon would be on the ribbon spool.
 Wrap the yellow yarn 10 times around it.
-Take about 43

-    inches of extra yarn and cut.
+Take about 43 inches of extra yarn and cut.
 At the end of the yarn wrap it in tape.

 Stick the taped end through the tiny hole in the paper towel roll meant for the yarn.
 Slide it down the far end of the paper towel roll and let it drop.
 Tie the binder clip to that end.

 There!
 Your fishing pole is competed!
 You should be able to use the handle to help you draw the line back in.
 But now that you have a pole, let's go make some fish to catch!

 To make your fish, take a piece of craft foam and draw an almost complete oval with your sharpie.
 Take both of the ends and cross them into a triangle.
 At the top of the oval, draw a cross shape for the eye.

 On the fish write a Bible verse reference.
 Some good verses are John 3:16, Palms 23, Romans 3:23, and the fisher's of men verse Matthew 4:19.
 You are going to want a lot of fish!